AWS Architect Certification Training (87 Blogs) Become a Certified Professional

 Phase 3: Proof of Concept (POC) for AWS Storage

-Once you know how and what you are migrating, next, you have to figure out how and where you will store it.
+Once you know how and what you are migrating, you have to figure out how and where you will store it.
 The entire motive of moving to AWS is to minimize expenses.
-In this phase, you’ll test your workload and understand about AWS Storage Service, their benefits, limitations, and the necessary security controls.
+In this phase, you’ll test your workload and understand about AWS Storage Service, its benefits, limitations, and the necessary security controls.

 Application Migration- AWS Migration-EdurekaPhase 4: Application Migration to AWS